Point-Identification of a Robust Predictor Under Latent Shift with Imperfect Proxies: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the Research Council of Finland (Flagship programme: Finnish Center for Artificial Intelligence FCAI and decision 3597/31/2023), ELLIS Finland, EU Horizon 2020 (European Network of AI Excellence Centres ELISE, grant agreement 951847; ERC ODD-ML 101201120; 3597/31/2023, grant agreement 3597/31/2023), UKRI Turing AI World-Leading Researcher Fellowship (EP/W002973/1).
+This work was supported by the Research Council of Finland (Flagship preprogram: Finnish Center for Artificial Intelligence FCAI and decision 3597/31/2023), ELLIS Finland, EU Horizon 2020 (European Net- work of AI Excellence Centers ELISE, grant agreement 951847; ERC ODD-ML 101201120; 3597/31/2023, grant agreement 3597/31/2023), UKRI Turing AI World-Leading Researcher Fellowship (EP/W002973/1).
 We also acknowledge the computational resources provided by the Aalto Science-IT Project from Computer Science IT.

 {A\arabic{figure}}